vendasta/api-gateway-docs/docs/Guides/Social/socialProfiles.md

 ---
 # Getting Social Profiles

-A `Social Profile` represents an account on a social network that has been connected to a specific Location in Social Marketing.
+A `Social Profile` represents an account on a social network that has been connected to a specific Business Location in Social Marketing.

 > For info on Business Locations see the [Businesses guide](../Accounts.md)